A Digital Audio Workstation is the key component of your music production setup.

 Tracktion Waveform Free DAW

-Tracktion usually releases a new version of their excellent Waveform DAW every year.
-When they do so, they also release an older version of their DAW for free.
+Tracktion usually releases a new version of their excellent Waveform Free digital audio workstation every year.
+When they do so, they also release an older free version of their DAW software.

 Waveform Free 2021, is essentially Waveform V8 from a couple of years ago.